CSculptor/Calculator/README.md

-# Basic Calculator :
+# Basic Calculator:
-The calculator dan do :
+The calculator can perform the following operations:

-- Addition(+)
+Addition (+)
-- Subtraction(-)
+Subtraction (-)
-- Multiplication
+Multiplication (*)
-- Division(/)
+Division (/)

-you can check the python code for more details
+You can refer to the Python code for more details.
 ## Notice :
-if the code contains any errors or the code gives unwanted results you can modify the code for better use
+Please note that if the code contains any errors or produces unexpected results, feel free to modify it for better usage.